Here are some updates from “the Andes” (the jungle today).

 Hi everyone!
-The weather cooperated and the entire Alpine Ascents team reached the summit of Cotopaxi (19,347 feet) this morning.
-Big congrats to David, Dave and Rob!
-They are all very happy by their achievement.
-It was a well deserved reward after having endured stormy weather on Cayambe.
-It took them 7 hours to get to the summit and 3 hours to come back down.
+The weather cooperated during the climb and when we arrived to the summit we had stormy weather.
+The entire Alpine Ascents team reached the summit of Cotopaxi (19,347 feet) yesterday.
+The group are very happy by their achievement.
+Because 100% of the group made the summit, It took them 6hours to get to the summit and 3 hours to come back down.
 A great performance at that altitude.
 Cotopaxi is the second highest mountain in Ecuador.
-Dave departed for the States after the climb as he was on the 12 Day Trip.
-Safe travels!
-You will be missed!
-David and Rob are sharing below some of the pictures that they took during the climb.
-Chimborazo is next for the two of them.
+Chimborazo is next and we are ready in Riobamba!